 Jack Black (JB), Kyle Gass (KG), Jason Reed (Lee), Paul F. Tompkins (Open Mic Host), Tim Robbins (The Stranger), Dave Grohl (Satan), Ben Stiller (Guitar Store Guy), Troy Gentile (Little JB), Meat Loaf (JB’s Father), Ronnie James Dio (Himself), Fred Armisen & Ned Bellamy (Rock Hall of Fame Security Guards), John C. Reilly (Sasquatch)

 Tenacious D is a rock group/comedy act that consists of actor Jack Black, who is the lead singer, and guitarist Kyle Gass.
-Tenacious D specialize in parodistic mock rock – their music deliberately parodies glam rock and has witty lyrics that boast about their sexual prowess and claim that they are the greatest rock band in the world.
+Tenacious D specialise in parodistic mock rock – their music deliberately parodies glam rock and has witty lyrics that boast about their sexual prowess and claim that they are the greatest rock band in the world.
 Black and Gass formed their creative partnership after meeting at the Edinburgh Fringe Festival in 1985.
-After touring on the comedy circuit, Black and Gass appeared as Tenacious D on the HBO comedy series Mr Show (1995-8) and then gained their own series Tenacious D (1997-2000), which only lasted for six episodes despite its three year run.
-The duo released one album, Tenacious D (2001), and have made several concert tours where their comic rock has developed a modest cult following.
+After touring on the comedy circuit, Black and Gass appeared as Tenacious D on the HBO comedy series Mr Show (1995-8) and then gained their own series Tenacious D (1997-2000), which only lasted for six episodes despite its listed three year run.
+The duo released one album, Tenacious D (2001) plus two others subsequent to the film, and have made several concert tours where their comic rock has developed a modest cult following.